-Though easy to dismiss his namesake clothing as too loud, too rhinestone-y, too Gosselinesque, Ed Hardy - the man, not the label - is an established artist with a respected reputation.
-He boasts a bachelor's in printmaking from the San Francisco Art Institute, once turned down a full-ride scholarship to Yale, and went on to study tattooing with Sailor Jerry Collins and Japanese tattoo master Horihide.
+Though easy to dismiss his namesake clothing as too loud, Ed Hardy - the man, not the label - is an established artist with a respected reputation.
+He boasts a bachelor's in printmaking from the San Francisco Art Institute, once turned down a scholarship to Yale, and went on to study tattooing with Sailor Jerry Collins and Japanese tattoo master Horihide.

-Don't forget, it took more than just John Gosselin to give this brand a skeevy reputation.
-The men of Jersey Shore, the academics who introduced pop culture to "grenades" and being "DTF," also loved themselves some Ed Hardy.
+Don't forget, it took more than just John Gosselin to give this brand a bad reputation.
+The men of Jersey Shore also loved themselves some Ed Hardy clothing.
 This certainly didn't help the brand's eventual fate.
-Comedian Nick Kroll even created a brilliant take on the relationship between Jersey Shore and Ed Hardy clothing. "
+Comedian Nick Kroll even parodied the connection between Jersey Shore and Ed Hardy clothing.